 *See the pictures below for an explanation of this process - it's tough to describe, but easy to show.

 2. Prepare the grill: Set your grill up for rotisserie cooking at high heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to high, and turning the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
-(See here for more rotisserie setup details.)
+(See My Rotisserie Basic Technique Post for more rotisserie setup details.)

 3. Cook the legs: Put the spit on the rotisserie, and start the motor turning.
 Cook the legs with the lid closed for 30 to 45 minutes, checking every ten minutes or so, until the legs are well browned and 180F in the thickest part.
 Legs are tough to overcook, so I would favor browning over temperature - you can go as high as 190F without overcooking them.